teodly/inferno/README.md

 # Anatomy of the repository
 * `inferno_aoip` - main library crate for emulating a Dante audio over IP device.
 In the future controller functionality will also be implemented. **Start here if you want to develop your app based on Inferno**.
 * `inferno2pipe` - capture audio, writing interleaved 32-bit integer samples into an Unix named pipe (or a raw file).
-Helper script for recording to more convenient format is also provided. **Start here if you want to use Inferno for capturing audio**
+Helper script for recording to more convenient format is also provided. **Start here if you want to use Inferno for capturing audio without setting up whole audio stack**
+* `alsa_pcm_inferno` - virtual soundcard for ALSA. **Start here if you want functionality similar to DVS**
 * `searchfire` - fork of [Searchlight](https://github.com/WilliamVenner/searchlight) mDNS crate, modified for compatibility with Dante's mDNS
 * `cirb` - Clock-Indexed Ring-Buffer - fork of [`rt-history`](https://github.com/HadrienG2/rt-history) crate with emphasis on allowing reordered incoming packets and clock synchronization